RMeli/ODE-Solver/README.md

 ### Analysis

 It is useful to study the performance of a different ODE solver in order to decide which one to use to solve a given problem (performance, accuracy, ...).
-A class that compares numerical solution of a given `Integrator` with the exact analytical solution is provided.
-This class compute both the numerical solution and the analytical one at the same point and compute the absolute and the relative error between the two
+A class comparing the numerical solution of a given `Integrator` with the exact analytical solution is provided.
+This class computes both the numerical solution and the analytical one at the same point and compute the absolute and the relative errors between the two.

 ## Compilation